 Currently, no therapies are available for AD that alter the underlying nature of the disease process.
 Fortunately, there are more than 100 compounds under investigation by various pharmaceutical companies and university medical centers around the world.
-Most of these therapies are designed to have an effect on the underlying disease process itself.
+Most of these therapies are designed to have an impact on the underlying disease process itself.
 The earlier the intervention takes place, presumably, the greater the protection against further neuronal damage will be appreciated.

-ADNI has established pre-competitive collaboration and real-time data sharing among academia and industry investigators to clarify the relationships among demographic, genetic, clinical, cognitive, neuroimaging, and biochemical measures throughout the course of AD neurobiology to facilitate the development of effective therapeutics.
-The project has provided insights into disease mechanisms, and has provided guidance to drug development programs based primarily on the use of standardized biomarkers.
+ADNI has established pre-competitive collaboration and real-time data sharing among academia and industry investigators to clarify the relationships among demographic, genetic, clinical, cognitive, neuroimaging and biochemical measures throughout the course of AD neurobiology, in order to facilitate the development of effective therapeutics.
+The project has provided insights into disease mechanisms, and has provided guidance, based primarily on the use of standardized biomarkers, to drug development programs.
 ADNI has increased the rate of drug development; disease-modifying therapies will arrive in the clinic sooner.
-Many leading disease-modifying drug development programs are now using ADNI methodology toward more efficient trial design, particularly in the critically important early (pre-dementia) AD population.
+A number of the leading disease-modifying drug development programs are now employing ADNI methodology toward more efficient trial design, particularly in the critically important early (pre-dementia) AD population.